Performance Management Supervisor Resources

 If an employee has received a Summary Rating of Level 1 or 5, the evaluation will automatically be routed to the employee’s 2nd level supervisor (the supervisor of the employee’s supervisor) for approval.
 To approve or deny a Summary Rating of Level 1 or 5, the employee’s 2nd Level Supervisor must follow the instructions below:

 The only time a supervisor may want to cancel an evaluation is when an employee separates and evaluation cannot be completed or it’s not necessary.
 Only and HR Admin can cancel “submitted” evaluations.
-Please email our , external,TTS-only, Employee Relations contact in the Office of Human Resources Management to initiate this process.
+Please contact your , external,TTS-only, Workforce Relations partner to initiate this process.

 A supervisor may need to approve an employee performance plan or employee evaluation on behalf of their employee if the employee is unable to (i.e. on vacation) or refuses to do so (i.e. does not agree with the evaluation).